Official State Raptor of Idaho

-The magnificent peregrine falcon was designated the official state raptor of Idaho in 2004.
-The peregrine falcon is featured on the U.S. Mint's Idaho state commemorative quarter.
-Idaho recognizes two bird symbols (the mountain bluebird is the official state bird).
+The magnificent peregrine falcon was designated the official state raptor of Idaho in 2004 (the mountain bluebird is the official state bird, adopted in 1931).
+The peregrine falcon is featured on the U.S. Mint's Idaho state quarter.
+All State Birds

 The peregrine falcon (Falco peregrinus) became an endangered species due to the use of pesticides, but populations are recovering since the ban of DDT in the 1970's (supported by extensive protection of nesting places and releases to the wild), and it was removed from the Endangered Species List in 1999.
 Peregrine falcons are protected under the Migratory Bird Treaty Act.